 Not only this, MASH also conducts offline workshops across the country.
 Two of their flagships events are MASH Mixers and MASH Makers.
 MASH Mixers are get-togethers for like-minded individuals to meet up and share thoughts around a specific cause.
 Ashish also elucidates that these occasions are held abroad as well, and every one works on a particular subject.
 There are one-on-one interactions which are generally absent on other platforms.
 The MASH-Makers are different skill-specific workshops for young social entrepreneurs who need training in specific areas like fundraising, design thinking, impact assessment and evaluation, and so on.
 Then there are special events, in partnership with other organizations, based on very critical issues like a climate change and many more.
 These events are generally very customised and specific in their aim and format.

-“With pressence in 6 major cities of India, We’ve had over 300 young people work with MASH in the last three years and many of them have developed an interest to continue working in the social enterprise sector.
-As many as, over ten thousand people have benefitted from these programs,” says Aashish.
-The volunteers are managed by a small full-time executive team, 2 Directors – Akshit Jain and Swastic Yaduvanshi.
+“With presence in 6 major cities of India, We’ve had over 300 young people work with MASH in the last three years and many of them have developed an interest to continue working in the social enterprise sector.
+As many as, over ten thousand people have benefited from these programs,” says Aashish.
 From youth in urban metropolitan cities to the youth, from the underdeveloped, marginalised sections of UP and Bihar, have downloaded mobile apps made by MASH Project to learn more about stand-alone ventures.
 Whether it is securing the benefits of working in the social sector, or starting your own organisation that is the basic aim of every MASH Mixer, MASH reaches out to support the future social entrepreneurs of the country in every possible way.
 Aashish has spoken about promoting leadership in social entrepreneurship among young people in over 50 colleges.